 Use around 1-2 tablespoons of dry rub per lb. of chicken.

 - Moroccan Spice Mix

-Use around 1/2 cup of marinade per lb. of chicken
+Use around 1/2 cup of marinade or sauce per lb. of chicken

 - Honey Garlic Sauce (see recipe card)